emmercm/www/src/blog/_pinning-python.md

 ## Converting a `requirements.txt`

-For this method, you're going to need a POSIX shell such as [Bash](https://www.gnu.org/software/bash/) or Zsh.
+For this method, you're going to need a POSIX shell such as [Bash](https://www.gnu.org/software/bash/) or [Zsh](https://www.zsh.org/).
+This mostly excludes Windows, so I'll provide an alternative later.

-This method works best with a clean environment, so let's create a [virtual environment](https://docs.python.org/3/library/venv.html).
-Here's a POSIX example:
+This method works best with a clean environment, so let's create a [virtual environment](https://docs.python.org/3/library/venv.html):

 ```shell
 python -m venv venv